Raghad-El-Ghobashy/Sales-Data-Analysis-Power-BI/README.md

 ## Project Overview

 The Sales Data Analysis project focuses on extracting meaningful insights and optimizing business strategies through a comprehensive analysis of sales data.
-By leveraging advanced analytics and visualization techniques, this project aims to provide actionable recommendations for improving sales performance, identifying key trends, and enhancing decision-making processes within the organization.
+By leveraging advanced analytics and visualization techniques.

 ## Tools Used 💻🧑‍💻